Jean-François de Galaup, comte de Lapérouse: Early career

-Jean-François de Galaup was born near Albi, France.
-His family was ennobled in 1558.
+Jean-François de Galaup was born on 23 August 1741 near Albi, France.
+His family had been ennobled in 1558.

-Lapérouse studied in a Jesuit college, and joined the Navy as a Garde-Marine in Brest on 19 November 1756.
+Lapérouse studied in a Jesuit college and joined the Navy as a Garde-Marine in Brest on 19 November 1756.
 In 1757 he was appointed to the French ship Célèbre and participated in a supply expedition to the fort of Louisbourg in New France.
-Lapérouse also took part in a second supply expedition in 1758 to Louisbourg, but as this was in the early years of the Seven Years' War, the fort was under siege and the expedition was forced to make a circuitous route around Newfoundland to avoid British patrols.
+Lapérouse also took part in a second supply expedition in 1758 to Louisbourg, but as it was in the early years of the Seven Years' War the fort was under siege and the expedition was forced to make a circuitous route around Newfoundland to avoid British patrols.

-In 1759, Lapérouse was wounded in the Battle of Quiberon Bay, where he was serving aboard Formidable.
-He was captured and briefly imprisoned before being paroled back to France; he was formally exchanged in December 1760.
+In 1759 Lapérouse was wounded in the Battle of Quiberon Bay, where he was serving aboard Formidable.
+He was captured by the British and briefly imprisoned before being paroled back to France; he was formally exchanged in December 1760.
 He participated in a 1762 attempt by the French to gain control of Newfoundland, escaping with the fleet when the British arrived in force to drive them out.

 At the outbreak of the Anglo-French War in 1778, Lapérouse was given command of the 32-gun frigate Amazone.
 On 7 October 1779, he captured the 20-gun HMS Ariel.
-Lapérouse was promoted to Captain on 4 April 1780, and was part of the Expédition particulière under Admiral Ternay, departing Brest on 2 May 1780.
+Lapérouse was promoted to Captain on 4 April 1780, and was part of the Expédition Particulière under Admiral Ternay, departing Brest on 2 May 1780.
 From October to November 1780, Amazone sailed from Rhode Island to Lorient, and from there to the Caribbean.

 Lapérouse then transferred to Astrée.
 In the summer of 1781, he was offered command of the 50-gun Sagittaire, but as his crew was sick with scurvy, he requested permission to keep command of Astrée, and was appointed to lead a frigate division, along with Hermione, under Latouche-Tréville.